rischanlab/indexed_journals/README.md

 ### List of Scopus Journals and Conferences

-This is just an example of the list of scopus journals.
+This is just an example of the list of scopus journals and conferences.
 This documents could not be viewed in readme because too large [the size around 15 MB with 21,756 rows data].
 So you can view the raw data trough this link http://git.io/tO3hGw

 ### Contributions